Sarvesh207/Sarvesh207/README.md

 - 🔭 I’m currently working on my Web development skills.
 - 👯 I’m looking to collaborate on any open-source projects using Javascript.
 - 😄 I love exploring and learning new skills, as well as implementing them in my projects.
-- 🔭 Here are some Projects that I worked on while learning web Development please do check-out
+- 🔭 Here are some Projects that I worked on while learning web Development Please do check out.
 -
 - 👨‍💻 [BiteMates (food Ordering App)](https://bitemates-git-master-sarvesh207.vercel.app/)
 - 👨‍💻 [E~Store App](https://estore-application.netlify.app/)